aitshuber/immunizecc/go-lead.md

     title: TAKE ACTION AS A COMMUNITY CAPTAIN
     subtitle: 'Neighbors listen to neighbors.  '
     cards: []
+  - _bookshop_name: section/text-section
+    title: ''
+    text: >-
+      **Do you want to be an immunization champion in your community, encouraging others to take action to protecting themselves against preventable disease?
+Then becoming a TIP Community Captain is a perfect fit for you!
+Community Captains help remove barriers that prevent neighbors from being immunized.**

+      **Activities depend on the interests of each Community Captain, along with the resources available in their local area.&nbsp;**
+    brand_color:
+    centered: false
+    colored_background: true
+    no_title: true
+    no_paragraph: false
   - _bookshop_name: section/left-right-image-with-gap-section
     left_right:
       - _bookshop_name: simple/left-right-image-with-gap